 3. At a metro station: the ticket used on the metro is the same used for buses.
-Metro stations have self service machines where you can buy single ride tickets or opt for 24 hour, 3-day or 7-day passes.
+Metro stations have self-service machines where you can buy single ride tickets or opt for 24 hours, 3-day or 7-day passes.
 Tickets can only be used for one metro ride but once validated, they valid for 100 minutes.
 That means you can take a bus after your metro within that time period or take multiple buses with no need for a transfer ticket.

 4. On the bus (hahahahaha!!)

 Ok, well it is technically possible to buy tickets from **some** buses.
 Which buses?
 Impossible to predict, but some have machines that will give tickets if you have coins change.
 Tickets cost €1.50 and using a €2 coin will get you a ticket but no change.
 Do not bother asking the driver, he has none to sell.
 It is even written on the bus stop that you should purchase a ticket before boarding.

 5. On an app: I use the app myCicero to buy tickets on my phone occasionally.
 You have to preload your account from either a credit card or PayPal, and then you can choose to buy and activate the ticket (or multiple tickets if you are in a group).
 I find that this works only sometimes – it is definitely an imperfect app and sometimes has blackout periods.
 However, if you are on the go and have access to data, it can be a convenient way to activate bus tickets without needing to have small change and find an open shop.

 6. From Atac for a yearly pass: if you are living in Rome and planning on using the bus or metro, a yearly pass is your best bet.
 These passes require you to apply in person or by mail, but that small inconvenience comes with a pretty good deal – only €250 for 12 months, or about €20/month!